abuseofnotation/abuseofnotation.github.io/_posts/blog/2021-09-01-logic-communication.md

 Viewpoint pictures
 ===

 If we view systems as something like *viewpoints* then communication between people would involve transfering those viewpoints from one person to another, or, more formally, transfering those systems from one metasystem to another (you might argue that there are other kinds of communication this is the one that we will be looking at here.)
-But, as we all know, this transfer does not happen directly mind-to-mind (and we will see later why it *cannot ever* happen directly), but through crafting representations of those viewpoints, which we will call *picture*, as per Wittgenstein, who came up with most of this stuff originally.
+But, as we all know, this transfer does not happen directly mind-to-mind (and we will see later why it *cannot ever* happen directly), but through crafting representations of those viewpoints, which we will call *picture*, as per Wittgenstein, who originally came up with most of this stuff.

 A logical system/viewpoint can be represented and thought of as a *Hasse diagram* (that is a set of points that are connected by arrows.)
 A *picture* of a viewpoint, then, is any object that represents the structure of such diagram.

 A picture need not be a literal Hasse diagram (although using literal Hasse diagrams has certain benefits) - it may be expressed in text, video, conversation or any other media.
-What defines the picture of a viewpoint is just the fact that it contains a viewpoint within itself in some way (at least that is intended by its creator.)
+What defines the picture of a viewpoint is just the fact that it contains the viewpoint within itself in some way (at least that is intended by its creator.)

 Immediately we can split pictures in two main categories - *formal* and *non-formal* (fuzzy) pictures.
-A working definition: formal are the pictures created by a person who has a Hasse diagram of what they want to represent, in their mind, and non-formal are the ones where they do not.
+A working definition: formal are the pictures created by a person who has a Hasse diagram of what they want to represent in their mind, and non-formal are the ones where they do not.
 Note that a formal picture *might* be misunderstood, i.e. the picture that is in the communicator's mind end up different from the one which is received, however, a non-formal one is (in some sense) *always* misunderstood, simply because it doesn't have a single logically sound interpretation.

 Formal viewpoints
 ---